Plug and Play Splitting Techniques for Poisson Image Restoration: Proposed Method

-The system matrix is squared and non singular: therefore, it has one and only one solution: this leads to satisfy condition ii) of \cref{prp:convergence}, and therefore the whole method converges.
-Moreover, assuming the usual hypothesis on the PSF $\vH$, the solution of such system can be easily computed by means of FFT.
+The system matrix is square and non singular: therefore, it has one and only one solution: this leads to satisfy condition ii) of \cref{prp:convergence}, and therefore the whole method converges.
+Moreover, assuming the usual hypotheses on the PSF $\vH$, the solution of such system can be easily computed by means of FFT.

 Due to the separability of the components of the vector $\vw$, the update for $\vwkk$ is straightforward: \begin{itemize} \item The component $\vwk_1$ is computed as the proximal operator of the Kullback--Leibler functional $KL(\cdot,\vg)$: